mirohs/embrace/README.md

 ## Debraced C code.

-*Embrace* is a program to insert braces into de-braced C source code.
-De-braced C source code selectively has curly braces `{...}` removed in favor of indentation, similar to Python.
+*Embrace* is a program to insert braces into debraced C source code.
+Debraced C source code selectively has curly braces `{...}` removed in favor of indentation, similar to Python.
 This work is inspired by [optional braces in Scala